James Lee White

 James Lee "Jim" White is an American politician who has served as a member of the Maine House of Representatives since December 7, 2022.
 He represents Maine's 30th House district.

 Electoral history

 He was elected on November 8, 2022, in the 2022 Maine House of Representatives election.
 He assumed office on December 7, 2022.

 Biography

 He graduated from Epping High School in New Hampshire in 1986.
-He served in the United States Navy from 1986 to 1993, serving as an engineer.
+He served in the United States Navy from 1986 to 1993, as an engineer.
+He lives in Guilford, Maine, and is a gunsmith.
+He is married, with three children, and three grandchildren.